tanishagerg/SRNCA/blogpost.md

 where the angle brackets and the dot are different ways of specifying the inner product.

+4. The target texture image (the image that the model is trying to make a similar pattern to) is also used as input to the conv-net model, and step 3 is repeated again to calculate Gram matrices for the target image.

-Finally, from the Gram Matrices, the loss is calculated, which is the mean squared error between the Gram matrices for the target image and the model's curent output.
+5. Finally, from the Gram Matrices from both the training image and the target texture image, the loss is calculated: which is the mean squared error between the Gram matrices for the target image and the training image.
 This loss corresponds to the difference in textures, or style, (as parsed in the hidden layer features of the convolutional neural network) of an image rather than a direct pixel-by-pixel comparison.

 ## Hyperparameter Exploration
 I was interested in modeling plant textures with this algorithm, so I tested it on these four images of plants around my house, and gave them names that I’ll refer to throughout this post: